SageMSK/whiskyblog-MEAN/README.md

-# Whiskyblog RESTFUL API
+# Whiskyblog Website

+Work In Progress
+MEAN CRUD App.

+Front-End: AngularJS
-Simple API made with ExpressJS, NodeJS and MongoDB/Mongoose
+Restful API made with ExpressJS, NodeJS and MongoDB/Mongoose.

 Calling the GET, POST, PUT, and DELETE operations with POSTMAN.